 In recent years, Singapore has turned into a popular destination to work and live in, and it is no surprise why.
-Singapore is touted for her security, geographically safe location, diversity and a booming economy that has attracted businesses from across the world.
+Singapore is touted for its security, geographically safe location, diversity and booming economy that has attracted businesses from across the world.
 That’s why many vie for the coveted Permanent Resident status in Singapore to enjoy the many benefits that living in the city-state brings.

 There are many reasons why one would want to live and work in this city.
 Depending on their individual goals and ambitions, the country offers a number of opportunities for individuals to pursue a better life in the country.
-In terms of liveability, the city-state is known for its melting pot of cultures and a wide selection of cuisines to make anyone feel like home.
+In terms of liveability, the city-state is known for its melting pot of cultures and a wide selection of cuisines to make anyone feel at home.
 This compact city-state might seem like it doesn’t have much to offer, but this is far from the truth.
 Although small in size, this country is home to numerous attractions and eclectic offerings.
 Whether you are a nature lover or a cultural aficionado, this charming city always has something to offer.

 4 Benefits of Becoming a Singapore PR